-Here's the ultimate dog sitter checklist to make sure your pet (and your sitter) stay happy and calm during your trip:
+Here’s the ultimate dog sitting to-do list to make sure your pet (and your sitter) stay happy and calm during your trip:

 First, make a folder with some essential safety information for your dog sitter.
-That way, if an emergency pops up while you're gone, your pet sitter will have all the information she'll need on hand.
+That way, if an emergency pops up while you’re gone, your pet sitter will have all the critical information on hand.

 Here’s what to include:

 - A pet care safety plan that lists emergency contacts, such as your veterinarian and local police, as well as a history of health concerns for your pet (see The Pet Sitter Safety Checklist for even more tips and hints).

 - A list of your pet’s medications.

 - Your pet’s immunization history.

 - Pet insurance card.

 Next, take the time to fill your pet sitter in about your dog’s unique characteristics and routines.
 You know Fido best, so there’s no one better to help prepare your sitter on how to care for him correctly.